Information for Presenters

 Session Chair Orientations

-Each Session Chair is requested to attend the 15-minute “Session Chairs Orientation” held in the Carleton Boardroom the morning of the day on which your session is to take place.
+Each Session Chair is requested to attend a 15 minute “Session Chairs Orientation” held in the 148 Wright Hall on the morning of the day on which your session is to take place.
 This meeting will include a review of session time management, AV procedures, and other information affecting the conduct of the day’s sessions.

 A student volunteer is assigned to each oral session.
 Session chairs are asked to meet with the assigned student volunteer before the start of the session.
 The volunteers are there to help the sessions run smoothly and to contact the AV Coordinator in the event of technical problems.